CapsAdmin/NattLua/README.md

 # About

-NattLua is a superset of LuaJIT that adds a structural typesystem.
-It's geared towards doing accurate analysis/inference with the ability to constrain with contracts.
+NattLua is a superset of LuaJIT that introduces a typesystem.
+The typesystem aims to provide, by default, precise code analysis, while allowing you to optionally constrain variables with types.

-The typesystem itself follows the same philosophy as Lua and feels similar to Lua.
-It has a few powerful mechanisms that the rest of the typesystem and default environment is built on top of.
+The typesystem itself follows the same philosophy and feel as Lua; built on simple primitives that can be extended with type functions.

 There is a [playground](https://capsadmin.github.io/NattLua/) you can try.
 It supports hover type information and other diagnostics.